Final report for ONC18-049

 Virtual Farm Tour Videos

 Virtual farm tour videos for each of the 6 pioneer farms were recorded during the 2018 growing season and published over fall and winter 2018.
 All videos are archived on the Savanna Institute’s website and YouTube channel.
-To date, the videos have so far received 78,222 online views.
+To date, the videos have received over 80,000 online views.
 A list to the videos with links is here:

 - Greg Judy – Green Pastures Farm – Pioneer Agroforestry Farm Tour Video Series